miha-stopar/crypto-notes/zkp_homomorphisms.md

 All efficient zero-knowledge proofs of knowledge for homomorphisms are instance of the same protocol, which we will denote here as sigma_psi protocol.
 Well known example is Schnorr protocol (see [proofs1.md](https://github.com/miha-stopar/crypto-notes/blob/master/proofs1.md).

 However, sigma_psi protocol is not efficient for all homomorphisms.
 It is efficient for example for Schnorr protocol, however for some homomorphisms, like exponentiation homomorphisms in hidden order groups (psi(x_1,...,x_n) = h_1^x_1 * ... * h_n^x_n), it is not.
+This is because in a hidden order group it is hard to compute a non-zero multiple of a random group element.

 Exponetiation homomorhisms play an important role in applied cryptography (anonymous credentials, signatures, group signatures, voting systems, e-cash, multi-party computations), thus efficient zero-knowledge proofs are very desirable.
 In [1], efficient zero-knowledge proofs of knowledge for exponentiation homomorphisms in hidden order groups are designed.

 ## Efficiency limitations of sigma_psi protocols